Adrenaline Crew: Origins

 Adrenaline Crew was formed in 2002 by Kenny Kelley in Hollywood, CA. The main focus of the company was to provide actual motorcycle stunt riders to the movie industry.
 Their first stunt work was in an indie movie titled In The Wrong Hands.

 One of the original members of Adrenaline Crew was Vivid Video's only male contracted adult film star Dale DaBone.
 Adrenaline Crew performed stunts in the movies Biker Boyz, Fear of Speed, In The Wrong Hands and Torque.
-They have also done the stunt work for numerous independent films as well as some higher budget adult themed films.
+They have also done stunt work for numerous independent films as well as some higher budget adult themed films.
 These movies earned a combined gross of over 80 million US dollars.
 After the need for motorcycle stunt work had subsided, Dale left Adrenaline Crew.

 In 2004, Adrenaline Crew changed their direction.
 Instead of doing the stunt work for other films, they began filming 'guerilla' style videos themselves (meaning without a valid permit on public roads).
 Which followed suit to the popular Jackass television show.
 This got many of the riders into legal trouble, which just helped to build the new 'outlaw' reputation the company was now going after.
 Other members of the crew have had their licenses revoked several times.

 Adrenaline Crew eventually became one of the best known motorcycle organizations in the world and released their first mainstream movie, a Pay Per View special which aired in June 2004.
 The special was aired on DirecTV and EchoStar and was watched by over 10,000,000 domestic and international viewers.

 After the success of the PPV special, Adrenaline Crew was able to secure worldwide distribution for a movie series.
 Several companies distributed the Adrenaline Crew DVD series overseas including Revolver Entertainment in Europe and Warner Music Group in the United States of America.
 The crew toured on the Van's Warped Tour to promote the DVDs and brand.